OneActionNZ/oneactionnz.github.io/_posts/2022-10-31-Democracy-co-operative-vs-traditional-party-Votes-vs-Value.md

 Kia ora folks,

 In this series of posts, I’m hoping to explain how a Democracy Co-op like OneAction is fundamentally different to a traditional political party and why it’s worth building.
-In the [last post](/2022/09/30/Democracy-co-operative-vs-traditional-party-who-carries-the-load-copy.html) I showed that in a Democracy Co-op, decisions are collectively made and collectively owned, whereas in traditional parties all responsibility rests on the shoulders of politicians, leading to finger pointing and a whole lot of spin, instead of open honest dialog.
+In the [last post](/2022/09/30/Democracy-co-operative-vs-traditional-party-who-carries-the-load-copy.html) I showed that in a Democracy Co-op, decisions are collectively made and collectively owned, whereas in traditional parties all responsibility rests on the shoulders of politicians, leading to finger pointing and a whole lot of spin, instead of open honest dialogue.
 In this post I look at where political parties focus their energy and question the value they bring to citizens.

 [A few months ago](/2022/05/31/Whats_the_point_of_parties.html), I argued that the primary purpose of a political party is (should be) to connect people to political decisions.
 So, to what extent do our current line-up of parties do that?
 Cast your mind over the parties which you might support or might vote for.
 What do you feel their focus is?
 Do they exist to distribute political power to citizens?
 Or is their own agenda front and centre?
 Are they primarily concerned with *giving* something of value (political power) to you, or *getting* something from you (your vote)?